‘There’s no news like Florida news’

 This may sound a bit funny.
 But it’s not.

-A man who was my mother’s boss in the 1960’s was struck and killed by lightning while standing under a tree during a storm.
+A man who was my mother’s boss in the 1960’s was struck and killed by lightning while standing under a tree, on a golf course, during a storm.
 He wasn’t the only one standing there.
+It messed with the other golfers big time, but they didn’t die.
+They were just really messed up.

 My mom cried for a week.
 It left me deeply affected.
 Then my own stories unfolded.
-I offer a basic one here today.
-As it turns out, I experienced a number of strange moments involving lightning.
+I’ll offer a basic one here today.
+As it turns out, I experienced many strange moments involving lightning.

 This tree was split into pieces when lightning hit.

-One day, I had just rolled into USF and was about the exit my snazzy ride when lightning struck the pavement about two feet away from the driver’s side door.
-As in, my driver’s side with me inside the car.
+I had put my hand on the interior door lever when lightning struck the pavement about two feet away from the driver’s side door.
+As in, my driver’s side, with me just inside the car.

 For a split second, everything went white.
 Then, gone.
 Pieces of asphalt from the parking lot rained down on my car and those around me.
-Sounded like popcorn.
+I heard thunder rolling away from me.
+The crashing asphalt chunks sounded like popcorn.
 Seems I almost got popped myself.

 I sat there, fairly stunned, I’d say.
 Then I opened the door, slowly.
-It wasn’t a dream or some night-before irrational exuberance.
+It wasn’t a dream or some leftover party dream from the night before.

 I stood up and looked around at the parking lot next to to The College of Arts & Letters.
-“Wow, dude.
-That really just happened.”
-Something like that.
+“Wow,” I recall thinking.
+Or something more profane.

-On the hood, top, and trunk of my bronze Fire Bird, I noted chunks of parking lot asphalt, of all sizes, had fallen all over the fucking place.
+On the hood, top, and trunk of my bronze Firebird, I noticed that chunks of parking lot asphalt, of all sizes, were all over the fucking place.

-There was a freshly-blasted hole in the pavement next to me.
+I looked down and saw a freshly-blasted hole in the pavement right next to my car door.
 I’d call it about 6 inches around and several inches deep.
 I stared at it.
-It gave me what sometimes is known as ‘pause’.
+It gave me what is sometimes known as ‘pause’.

 I looked around.
-In a circle of about 50 feet, other fans of the Arts and Letters building got their own taste this lightning strike, I’d say.
+In a circle of about 50 feet, other attendees at the Arts and Letters building got their own taste of this lightning strike, I’d say.
 The owners just weren’t there to see it in person.

 I went to class and didn’t say anything to anyone.
 But, I sure felt strange.

-I sometimes have wondered, if other commuters later wondered, what happened to the person who was parked in that spot?
+I sometimes have wondered, if the other car owners around me wondered, what happened to the person parked in that nasty spot?

 A ground-to-sky lightning event.
 This came from a radio tower, but it can easily come from the ground you’re on, or the tree you’re under.
 (Courtesy: Government of Canada & James Syme)